saritabkec7/newtonRaphson-template/README.md

 - If your commit does not pass the autograder you will receive an email stating so.
 - To check status of the autograder perform the following steps in GitHub:
   1. Select `Actions`
-  2. Select `GitHub Classroom workflow`
+  2. Select `GitHub Classroom Workflow`
   3. Select the workflow you are interested in viewing
   4. Select `Autograding`
   5. Select `Run education/autograding@v1`